Thursday October Christian I

 Thursday October Christian (14 October 1790 – 21 April 1831) was the first son of Fletcher Christian (leader of the historical mutiny on the Bounty) and his Tahitian wife Mauatua.
 He was the first child born on the Pitcairn Islands after the mutineers took refuge on the island.
 Born on a Thursday in October, he was given his unusual name because Fletcher Christian wanted his son to have "no name that will remind me of England."

-Thursday, at age 16, married an older native woman, Teraura (Susannah/Susan Young), who had been Ned Young's original consort.
+Thursday, at age 16, married an older Tahitian woman, Teraura (Susannah/Susan Young), who had been Ned Young's original consort.
 She was past 30 at the time of the marriage.
 The ceremony was carried out with a ring that had belonged to Ned Young.

 Meeting the British

 When the British frigates Briton and Tagus arrived at Pitcairn on the morning of 17 September 1814, Thursday and George Young paddled out in canoes to meet them.
 Both spoke English well, and made a good impression on the officers and men of the ships as they met on the deck of the Briton.
 Their demeanour helped persuade the two captains that John Adams had created a civilized society, and did not merit prosecution for the mutiny.
 The ships stayed only for a few hours, and sailed away later that evening.
 This was when the only surviving portrait of Thursday was drawn.

 Captain Philip Pipon, commander of the Tagus, describes Thursday as being "about twenty five years of age, a tall fine young man about six feet high, with dark black hair, and a countenance extremely open and interesting.
 He wore no clothes except a piece of cloth round his loins, a straw hat ornamented with black cock's feathers, and occasionally a peacock's, nearly similar to that worn by the Spaniards in South America, though smaller."